Even if a condition like heart disease runs in your family, you can do a lot to break that pattern. Your choices and lifestyle make a big difference.

-"You got to have friends to make that day last long," sings Bette Midler.
-But good friends may help your life last longer, too, according to an Australian study.
-Conducted by the Centre for Ageing Studies at Flinders University, the study followed nearly 1,500 older people for 10 years.
-It found that those who had a large network of friends outlived those with the fewest friends by 22%.
+A recent study followed nearly 1,500 older people for 10 years.
+It found that those who had a large network of friends outlived those with fewer friends by more than 20%.

 Close relationships with children and relatives, in contrast, had almost no effect on longevity.
-Lynne C. Giles, one of the four researchers who conducted the study, emphasized that family ties are important; they just seem to have little effect on survival.
+Lynne C. Giles, one of the researchers who conducted the study, emphasized that family ties are important, they just seem to have little effect on survival.

 The Health Benefits of Good Friends

-Lots of research has shown the health benefits of social support.
+Lots of research has shown social support and good health are connected.

-In 1989, David Spiegel, MD, a professor of psychiatry at Stanford University, published a landmark paper in Lancet.
-Itshowed that women with breast cancer who participated in a support group lived twice as long as those who didn't.
+In another study, women with breast cancer in a support group lived twice as long as those not in a group.
 They also had much less pain.

-Sheldon Cohen, PhD, a psychology professor at Carnegie Mellon University, in Pittsburgh, has shown that strong social support helps people cope with stress.
+Sheldon Cohen, PhD, a psychology professor at Carnegie Mellon University in Pittsburgh, says strong social support helps people cope with stress.